smped/ngsReports/README.md

 To install required packages follows the instructions below.
 Currently you need to install the fastqcTheoreticalGC package separately.

-**NB: This branch is currently only compatible with Bioconductor <=3.6**.
+**NB: This branch is currently frozen for Bioconductor <=3.6**.
-To install using Bioconductor 3.7, select the branch BioC_3.7 using the drop-down menu above, then follow the installation instructions on the corresponding page.
+To install using Bioconductor 3.7, select the branch `master` using the drop-down menu above, then follow the installation instructions on the corresponding page.

 ```